 The JCR committee is tasked with representing the undergraduate members of Trinity Hall.
 Members are elected by the student body, with the exception of a few co-opted positions.

 We’re here to represent your views, your opinions, and your interests, so don’t hesitate to get in touch.
 The current committee members are listed below, with a brief description of their roles.

-Hi, I’m Emily and I’m the JCR Vice-President.
-As VP, it’s my job to support Mira in running the JCR committee and to help the committee members accomplish everything they want to do.
+Hi, I’m Jacob and I’m the JCR Vice-President.
+As VP, it’s my job to support Rebecca in running the JCR committee and to help the committee members accomplish everything they want to do.
 I’m responsible for calling open meetings, running elections and fresher’s week, organising the subletting scheme and doing general JCR admin.
-I liaise with college on a range of issues (and sit on the kitchen and education committees) to make sure your student experience is the best it possibly can be!
+I liaise with college on a range of issues (and sit on the IT committee) to make sure your student experience is the best it possibly can be!
 I also fulfil the role of external officer meaning I vote at CUSU on behalf of the JCR and relay wider university issues back to Tit Hall students.
 If you ever have concerns you would like to raise with college or CUSU, get in touch with me!

 Hi!
 Our job is to run all of the college’s parties for the JCR.
-We hold Vivas several times a term, which are themed bops with fancy dress, cheap drinks and a lot of cheesy music!
+We run the Crescent Room several times a term, which are themed bops with fancy dress, cheap drinks and a lot of cheesy music!
 When we’re not doing that, we organise the special formal dinners, the occasional pub quiz and college nights out.

 We’re here to make sure first years have a voice on the JCR Committee, as well as to perform various exciting menial tasks, without which the Committee would wither and die.